Joseph Roth (politician): After 1945

 Katharina Roth had to fight to be accepted as a victim of political persecution, but finally got recognition as politically persecuted (recognition no. 123).
 In 1950 Peter Hensen suggested to the City Council to honor his fellow party member and Nazi victim.
-Then in the same year Friesdorf village square was renamed in Joseph-Roth-Place by the Mayor of Bad Godesberg, Heinrich Hopmann.
+Then in the same year Friesdorf village square was renamed into Joseph-Roth-Place by the Mayor of Bad Godesberg, Heinrich Hopmann.
 After fierce public protests, however, the name of the place was overturned in 1956 and instead a street off the house of Roth was renamed into Joseph-Roth-Street.
 Again the residents protested against the name until the mid-1960s and threatened to boycott the election.
 But this time the protest was unsuccessful, and the street name remained.

-In 1989 Bernd Wittschier wrote for the first time about the "martyr Roth" in his paper Theology, a supplement of the newspaper Offerten Zeitung für die katholische Geistlichkeit,.
+In 1989, Bernd Wittschier wrote for the first time about the "martyr Roth" in his paper Theology, a supplement of the newspaper Offerten Zeitung für die katholische Geistlichkeit,.
 In 1996, a call for witnesses for Roth was made by Monsignor Helmut Moll of the Journal of the Press Office of the Archdiocese of Cologne (No. 800).
 Finally in 1999, Roth was included in the compendium Zeugen für Christus (i. e.
 Witnesses for Christ) edited by Moll and was declared a martyr a year later by Pope John Paul II.

 In the traveling exhibition "Martyrs of the Archdiocese of Cologne from the era of National Socialism," which has been shown in various places by the Education work of the Archdiocese of Cologne since 2000, there is a replica of his concentration camp number and the red triangle for political prisoners and also a brief outline of his life.
 When the exhibition was shown in his hometown Friesdorf in 2003, the local newspaper General-Anzeiger wrote in its issue of 12 May 2003: "A follower becomes a Nazi victim."
 The author of this sought to prove this by a photo that supposedly showed Roth with local Nazis in the mid-1930s.
 After rebuttal by Dr. Walle and granddaughter Jutta Roth (1960) with counter-evidence and the original photo, which could prove that the picture was taken in 1928 at a bowling tour, the General-Anzeiger had to print a counterstatement and then reported objectively on 14 May 2003 about the exhibition and the two friends and martyrs Roth and Rosenberg.
 Nevertheless, there were still several anonymous written attacks against the family in the months to come.

-In 2003 a memorial to the martyrs of the present in Cologne was created in the Basilica of St. Ursula and Roth too found a place there in the newly created memorial chapel in that church.
+In 2003, a memorial to the martyrs of the present in Cologne was created in the Basilica of St. Ursula and Roth too found a place there in the newly created memorial chapel in that church.
 By the end of 2005, the city of Bonn paid tribute to Roth by declaring his grave a grave of honor (Ehrengrab).
 In May 2006, the artist Gunter Demnig laid a Stolperstein for Roth before the former living and dying house in Friesdorf.